Bloody Sunday: Hearsay evidence can be used in Soldier F trial

 - He also faces charges of attempting to murder Patrick O'Donnell, Joseph Friel, Joe Mahon, Michael Quinn and an unknown person on the same date

-The district judge's ruling on Friday centred on an attempt by prosecutors to use evidence statements given to the 1972 Widgery Report - the first inquiry into the events of Bloody Sunday - by other soldiers present on the day.
+District Judge Ted Magill's ruling on Friday centred on an attempt by prosecutors to use evidence statements given to the 1972 Widgery Report - the first inquiry into the events of Bloody Sunday - by other soldiers present on the day.

-The district judge said he was satisfied the statements could be dealt with in a "fair, just and reliable fashion" by the trial judge.
+He told Londonderry Magistrates' Court that he was satisfied the statements could be dealt with in a "fair, just and reliable fashion" by the trial judge.

 He ruled that the evidence of a sixth witness was not to be admitted.